-Implementation of the Gender-Responsive Economic Actions for the Transformation of Women (GREAT Women) Project, a governance and capacity development project that aimed to promote and support a gender-responsive enabling environment for women’s economic empowerment, specifically those in the micro enterprise.3
+Implementation of the Gender-Responsive Economic Actions for the Transformation of Women (GREAT Women) Project, a governance and capacity development project that aimed to promote and support a gender-responsive enabling environment for women’s economic empowerment, specifically those in the micro-enterprise.3

-Proclamation No. 1172: Declaring November 25 to December 12 of every year as the “18-day Campaign to End VAW”
+Proclamation No. 1172: Declaring November 25 to December 12 of every year as the “18-day Campaign to End VAW.”

-The GREAT Women Project has been supported by six major provinces categorized by the National Anti-Poverty Commission, National Economic and Development Authority, and the National Nutrition Council as priority areas for hunger mitigation and considered as the poorest in the country.4
+The GREAT Women Project has been supported by six major provinces categorized by the National Anti-Poverty Commission, National Economic and Development Authority, and the National Nutrition Council as priority areas for hunger mitigation and considered the poorest in the country.4

-The Philippine government has received commendation from the Association of South East Asian Nations’ member-states for the country’s success in closing the gender gap by promoting human development opportunities.
+The Philippine government has received a commendation from the Association of South East Asian Nations’ member-states for the country’s success in closing the gender gap by promoting human development opportunities.
 The Philippines has successfully maintained its 6th rank in the Global Gender Index.5

 The NCRFW urged the House of Representatives and the Senate of the Philippines to expedite the passage of the landmark bill “Magna Carta of Women,” which aims to address the gender biases in the country and promote women’s empowerment.
 7

-The Philippine government, through the NCRFW, led the 2008 International Conference on Gender, Migration and Development: Seizing Opportunities, Upholding Rights, to address the issues, challenges and opportunities for migrant women and their families.
-The “feminization of migration” phenomenon already existed because of increased social acceptance of Filipino women’s relative autonomy in household decision making and export-led industrialization.8
+The Philippine government, through the NCRFW, led the 2008 International Conference on Gender, Migration, and Development: Seizing Opportunities, Upholding Rights to address the issues, challenges, and opportunities for migrant women and their families.
+The “feminization of migration” phenomenon already existed because of increased social acceptance of Filipino women’s relative autonomy in household decision-making and export-led industrialization.8

 Launch of VAW-Responsive LGU awards, an award that was open to all barangays, municipalities, and cities with policies, programs, services, and interventions; and implement and monitor mechanisms to address VAW.

-The Republic Act 9710 or the Magna Carta of Women was signed on August 14, 2009.
-It expanded the functions of then NCRFW subsequently changing its name to Philippine Commission on Women.
+The Republic Act 9710, or the Magna Carta of Women, was signed on August 14, 2009.
+It expanded the functions of then NCRFW, subsequently changing its name to Philippine Commission on Women.

 PCW’s GREAT Women Project integrated environmental components to ensure that women’s microenterprises would operate within the bounds of sustainable productions.10

-The Commission influenced the Agreed Conclusions of the 53rd UN Committee on the Status of Women in New York, especially on the issues of men’s involvement on VAW and equal sharing of responsibilities between men and women, including caregiving in the context of HIV/AIDS.13
+The Commission influenced the Agreed Conclusions of the 53rd UN Committee on the Status of Women in New York, especially on the issues of men’s involvement in VAW and equal sharing of responsibilities between men and women, including caregiving in the context of HIV/AIDS.13

-NCRFW on-air: the Tinig ng Kababaihan, the first NCRFW radio program in partnership with Bureau of Broadcast Services, aims to raise awareness of the government’s efforts to promote gender equality and uphold women’s human rights.
+NCRFW on-air: the Tinig ng Kababaihan, the first NCRFW radio program in partnership with the Bureau of Broadcast Services, aims to raise awareness of the government’s efforts to promote gender equality and uphold women’s human rights.
 It was aired every second and last Friday of the month.16

 The NCRFW unveiled the PhilGAD portal, the country’s electronic gateway to gender and development.
 It was NCRFW’s online knowledge base for information on GAD activities and Filipino women’s status in the Philippines.17